matthewcpaul/mcp/_work/bubble-native-mobile-apps.md

 <div class="c-wrap__project c-wrap__project--preview" markdown=1>

 ### Build the foundation of you app with the native App Bar
-Use the editor to design & build your apps with the the most common mobile native navigation pattern that is adaptive for both iOS and Android.
+Use the editor to design and build your apps with the most common mobile native navigation pattern, which is adaptive for both iOS and Android.
 Customize the title style, add leading and trailing actions, and style any property to fit your brand.

 </div>